Mary MacKillop: Return from Rome

 After the death of Mother Bernard, MacKillop was once more elected unopposed as superior general in 1899, a position she held until her own death.
 During the later years of her life she had many problems with her health which continued to deteriorate.
-She suffered from rheumatism and after a stroke in Auckland, New Zealand in 1902, became paralysed on her right side.
+She developed rheumatism and after a stroke in Auckland, New Zealand, in 1902, became paralysed on her right side.
 For seven years, she had to rely on a wheelchair to move around, but her speech and mind were as good as ever and her letter writing had continued unabated after she learned to write with her left hand.
-Even after suffering the stroke, the Josephite nuns had enough confidence in her to re-elect her in 1905.
+Even after her stroke, the Josephite nuns had enough confidence in her to re-elect her in 1905.

 Death

 MacKillop died on 8 August 1909 at the Josephite convent in North Sydney.
 The Archbishop of Sydney, Cardinal Moran, said: "I consider this day to have assisted at the deathbed of a saint."
 She was laid to rest at the Gore Hill Cemetery, a few kilometres up the Pacific Highway from North Sydney.

 After MacKillop's burial, people continually took earth from around her grave.
 As a result, her remains were exhumed and transferred on 27 January 1914 to a vault before the altar of the Virgin Mary in the newly built memorial chapel in Mount Street, North Sydney.
 The vault was a gift of Joanna Barr Smith, a lifelong friend and admiring Presbyterian.